-If you ever though being Vegan weren’t enticing then head over to Nine Heaven’s Vegan Warung.
-From Satay Tofu, to Fried SoyaBean and Vegan Ramen to a mouth watering Tagliatelli the food here is 5-star and won’t disappoint.
-Following Ubud’s trend of organic and sustainable eating, the Vegan Warung aims to source all their ingredients from their own organic farm and become completely self sustainable in the near future.
+If you ever thought being Vegan wasn’t enticing then head over to Nine Heaven’s Vegan Warung.
+From Satay Tofu to Fried SoyaBean and Vegan Ramen to a mouth-watering Tagliatelli the food here is 5-star and won’t disappoint.
+Following Ubud’s trend of organic and sustainable eating, the Vegan Warung aims to source all their ingredients from their own organic farm and become completely self-sustainable in the near future.

 Down to Earth is one of a chain of six organic and vegetarian restaurants throughout Bali.
 Their core values include ethical food practices, commitment to nutritious value and a strong commitment to local community development.
 The restaurants employ groups throughout Indonesia who otherwise lack access to employment.
 They source spring-water from remote villages in the mountains, source cacao from local farmers, employ impoverished families and provide a portion of sales back into the community, helping to lift others out of poverty.
 Dine at or buy from Down To Earth and you are helping to support the causes they care about.